China's Ant ups fundraising target, valuation could hit $150 billion: sources

 (Reuters) - China’s Ant Financial Services Group is in talks with investors to raise at least $8 billion in its next planned round of funding, potentially valuing the company at about $150 billion ahead of an expected stock market floatation, people with knowledge of the plan said.

-Singapore state investor Temasek Holdings [TEM.UL] is likely to be the lead investor in the latest round of equity raising by the company, controlled by Alibaba Group Holding Ltd (BABA.N) founder Jack Ma, three people said.
+Singapore state investor Temasek Holdings [TEM.UL] is likely to be the lead investor in the latest round of equity raising by the company, controlled by Alibaba Group Holding Ltd founder Jack Ma, three people said.

 Reuters reported in February that Ant, owner of China’s top online payment platform Alipay, was planning to raise up to $5 billion, which could value the online payments giant at more than $100 billion.